 But, if you have Lego Builds proudly displayed in your house, then you know how stressful the idea of packing and moving your creations can be.
 But, what many Lego builders fail to realize is that moving and packing a Lego structure can actually be very easy.
 You just need to plan ahead and prepare with the right materials:

-1) Bubble Wrap or other padding material: If your Lego build is over 2 feet tall, then it’s going to take a lot more bubble wrap than a small table top Lego set.
+1) Bubble Wrap or other padding material: If your assembled Lego sets are over 2 feet tall, then it’s going to take a lot more bubble wrap than a small tabletop Lego set.

 2) A Sharp Knife or Utility Blade: You will need a knife or other sharp object to cut the bubble wrap open.

-3) Tape: Electrical, masking, packing tape can all be used.
+3) Tape: Electrical, masking, and packing tape can all be used.

 4) A Sharpie for Labeling

 5) Packing Paper: This is nice for Lego sets that are completed but are small enough to be tucked away neatly into a box.
-The reason why packing paper works well for Legos is because it’s light weight and tightly packed which helps prevent Legos from shifting around in your moving box!
+The reason why packing paper works well for Legos is that it’s lightweight and tightly packed which helps prevent Legos from shifting around in your moving box!

 6) Ziploc Bags: We’ll use these to organize our loose pieces.
-More on exactly how we’re going to use these in a minute.
+More on exactly how we’re going to use plastic bags in a minute.

 If the Lego set is smaller an 8×8 inch square, then it’s probably best to wrap Legos in packing paper.
 Of course, if you have Lego mini-figures or loose Lego pieces, they should be packed separately into small boxes.